SMTG-Bham/easyunfold/docs/tutorial.md

 functionals), all wave function files (e.g. `WAVECAR` for VASP) need to be passed:

 ```
-easyunfold unfold calculate calc1/WAVECAR calc2/WAVECAR
+easyunfold unfold calculate calc1/WAVECAR calc2/WAVECAR  # or 'calc*/WAVECAR'
 ```

 For large `WAVECAR`s, it may take some time to parse and compute the weights.
+Note you should use the `--gamma` and/or `--ncl` options if the calculation has $\Gamma$-only _k_-points or non-collinear spins (i.e. spin-orbit coupling), respectively.

 :::{tip}